CentroEPiaggio/kuka-lwr/ros/kuka_lwr/README.md

 KUKA LWR
 ========

-ROS/hydro metapackage that contains ROS related code to work with the KUKA LWR 4+
+ROS indigo metapackage that contains ROS related code to work with the KUKA LWR 4+

 Overview
 --------